Fiddleheads' Award-Winning "Green" Eco Policy and Practices

 Sea shipping delicate items comes with sacrifices; timing construction in manufacturing and shipping for narrow windows between varnish-damaging humidity, glue-melting heat and wood-cracking cold.
 I have the scheduling and layers of logistics down to a science.

 Fiddleheads asks all our suppliers and makers refrain from using eco-unfriendly materials when shipping to us and our customers whenever possible.

 For instance, Fiddleheads eliminated the superfluous cardboard Bon Musica packaging in order to fit them into our padded parcel envelopes and save on volume taking up space in delivery trucks and save on shipping costs.
-As another example, I purchase strings with the request they be shipped without wasteful packaging and instead in one big tube or baggie whenever possible.
-This sees a healthy reduction of at least 1,000 string envelopes and a hearty reduction of inbound and outbound shipping weight annually.
+As another example, I purchase strings with the request they be shipped without wasteful packaging and instead in one large reusable baggie whenever possible.
+This sees a massive reduction of at least 1,000 string envelopes and the corresponding shipping weight annually.

-Vendors and makers have followed my lead in packaging, shipping and changes to product design after seeing for themselves the difference my suggestions and requests/requirements made to the bottom line and environment.
+Vendors and makers have followed my lead in packaging, shipping and changes to product design after seeing for themselves the difference these suggestions and requests/requirements made to the bottom line and environment.

 As a leader in the green small business I am contacted frequently by inventors and manufacturers seeking direct input on their eco-friendly product designs, such as an entrepreneur who wrote to me in as they prepared for a “Dragon's Den” televised venture capital meeting pitch.
 I've also "mentored" other small and home-based business owners, providing expertise as they transition to a more conscious green business scope.

 Biodegradable and Recycled Materials